Visnalize/.com/src/brick1100/games.md

 - <a-key s="up" /> - move the cursor to the previous cell
 - <a-key s="down" /> - move the cursor to the next cell
 - <a-key s="navi" /> / <a-key s="5" /> - toggle cell fill
+- <a-key s="aste" /> - toggle cell hints (shows the number of filled cells in the row/column)
 - <a-key s="0" /> - reset the grid
 :::